junxit/us-congress-bills-115/metadata.md

 - 2017-05-22 — Mr. Royce (CA) moved to suspend the rules and pass the bill.
 - 2017-05-22 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4411-4412)
 - 2017-05-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4411-4412)
+- 2017-05-23 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.